 The timescale for the assessment to reach a decision on next steps should be based upon the needs of the individual child, consistent with the local protocol and certainly no longer than 45 working days from the point of referral into local authority children's social care.

-The principles and parameters for the assessment of children in need at Chapter 1, paragraph 35, WT 2015 should be followed for assessments undertaken under section 47 of the Children Act 1989.
+The principles and parameters for the assessment of children in need in Chapter 1 Working Together 2018 should be followed for assessments undertaken under section 47 of the Children Act 1989.

 High quality assessments:

 - are child centred.
 Where there is a conflict of interest, decisions should be made in the child’s best interests;

 - are rooted in child development and informed by evidence;